A Non-Perturbative Construction of the Fermionic Projector on Globally Hyperbolic Manifolds I - Space-Times of Finite Lifetime: Functional Analytic Construction of the Fermionic Projector

-The spectral calculus for the operator~$S$ is very useful because it gives rise to a corresponding spectral calculus for the operator~$k_m$, as we now explain.
-Multiplying $k_m$ from the left by~$f(S)$ with a bounded function~$f \in C^0(\sigma(S), \R)$ gives an operator
+The spectral calculus for the fermionic signature operator is very useful because it gives rise to a corresponding spectral calculus for the operator~$k_m$, as we now explain.
+Multiplying $k_m$ from the left by~$f(\Sig)$ with a bounded Borel function~$f$ gives an operator